Community, friendships, and maintaining our place within them.

 So why, when we know we want community, belonging and connection can we have a hard time belonging to a wider scene?
 Maybe this is only a problem specific to introverts?
 Perhaps, even more so, an introverted male problem?
 I feel women (not to generalise) are typically better at staying engaged with their friends and family.
 Are there any extroverts out there who suffer from this issue of sustaining regular community activity?

 TMS can also cause someone to drop out of social and community activities, especially if those activities revolve around physical pursuits.
-I've one friend who has recently suffered terrible chronic fatigue and anxiety, a lot of her socialisation revolved outdoor sports, and once she suffered with chronic exhaustion she found herself with less friends coming around and less community to engage with, but with the right approach we can find new communities and new ways to engage with our friends.
+I've one friend who has recently suffered terrible chronic fatigue and anxiety, a lot of her socialisation revolved outdoor sports, and once she suffered with chronic exhaustion she found herself with less community to engage with, but with the right approach we can find new communities and new ways to engage with our friends.
 In my pals case she took the initiative to buy an e-bike to help reduce exhaustion levels during rides, as well as piano and drawing.
 Sometimes we must adapt in order to survive a period of hardship.

 So I'd like to wrap this up with some ideas on sustaining and maintaining community and friends.